 So this becomes the question: how do we design a digital archive environment that encourages the formation of explicit links between objects?

-Posted in uncategorized and tagged archive, connections, design, hypertext, links, theory with Comments Off
+Posted in uncategorized and tagged archive, connections, design, hypertext, links, phd, theory with Comments Off